Eisenmonoxid/S6Patcher/README.md

 ---
 ## Modloader
-The S6Patcher features a simple Modloader, which can be used to create mods without having to modify the existing game files.
-Look [here](https://github.com/Eisenmonoxid/S6Patcher/blob/master/Features/Modloader.md).
+The S6Patcher features a simple [Modloader](https://github.com/Eisenmonoxid/S6Patcher/blob/master/Features/Modloader.md), which can be used to create mods without having to modify the existing game files.

----
-## Features
-#### Find a comprehensive list of all current features in the [Features](https://github.com/Eisenmonoxid/S6Patcher/blob/master/Features/Features.md) file.

 ---
 ## Tech